k10sj02/serious-sql/Case Study #2 - Danny's Diner/annotated_solutions.md

 ```
 _Insight: We have 3 different meals in the menu table._

-**Understanding Foreign Key Distribution**

-- Hypothesis 1: number of customers in members table should be equal to number of customers in sales table
 - Hypothesis 2: each customer will have multiple orders in the sales table i.e. a 1-n relationship
 - Hypothesis 3: There will be a multiple records per unique customer_id in the dvd_rentals.rental table

 -- first generate group by counts on the target_column_values column

 ```sql